-Whitelock’s Ale House turns 300 years old in 2015.
-It first opened in 1715 as the Turk’s Head, a heritage reflected in the name of the yard in which Whitelock’s is situated – it is still called Turk’s Head Yard.
+Whitelock’s Ale House first opened in 1715 as the Turk’s Head, a heritage reflected in the name of the yard in which Whitelock’s is situated – it is still called Turk’s Head Yard.
 At that time it would have catered particularly for merchants and market traders.
 The pub was especially busy on Tuesdays and Saturdays when Briggate market was thronged with people.

 In 1867 the licence of the Turk’s Head was granted to John Lupton Whitelock.
 In the 1880s the Whitelock family purchased the pub, and in 1886 refurbished the pub, establishing the ornate decor still in place today, including the long marble and copper topped bar, tiled front, etched brewery mirrors and cast iron fireplace.

 From the mid-1890s the pub became known as Whitelock’s First City Luncheon Bar and in 1897 John Lupton Whitelock installed electricity, including a revolving searchlight, at the Briggate entrance to the yard.
 Whitelock’s was reportedly the first building in Leeds to have electric lighting and an electric clock.